adamchainz/conjecture/docs/design.rst

 Does it work?
 ~~~~~~~~~~~~~

 Initial experiments say "Yes, definitely".
+All the moving parts haven't been demonstrated working together yet,
+but I have prototypes of everything that classic Quickcheck does and think I know how to achieve all the things
+that Hypothesis does that Quickcheck doesn't.

 The simplifier requires some reasonably careful tuning and to implement some simplifications that you probably
 wouldn't bother with in a general binary simplifier: For example, if you have an adjacent pair like (1, 0) you
 *do* want to try simplifying to to (0, 1), because that might be the middle of an integer and you need to be
 able to shrink it.
+Again, more on this later.

 Generators can be a little tricky to write if you want good example output, however experience so far is that
 they're still easier to write than for Hypothesis because you don't have to worry so much about simplification.